NLKNguyen/pipe.vim/README.md

 Where `[interface]` is the target running interface.

-`:PipeUse Default` will set the running interface to be default / **synchronously**.
+`:PipeUse Default` will set the running interface to be default / **synchronously** (no dependencies, just Vim).
 Output will be piped into Preview window within Vim

-`:PipeUse Dispatch` will use Dispatch plugin, and your command can run **asynchronously**.
+`:PipeUse Dispatch` will use Dispatch plugin, and your command can run **asynchronously** (using an adapter such as tmux or screen).
 Output will be piped into QuickFix window within Vim.
 See [vim-dispatch](https://github.com/tpope/vim-dispatch) documentation for more information.

+`:PipeUse AsyncRun` will use AsyncRun plugin, and your command can run **asynchronously** (Vim 7.4.1829 or later / NeoVim 0.1.4 or later).
+Output will be piped into QuickFix window within Vim.
+See [asyncrun.vim](https://github.com/skywind3000/asyncrun.vim) documentation for more information.

 ## :PipeToFile [file name]